Kingdom of the Two Sicilies: 1816–1848

-In 1836 the Kingdom was struck by a cholera epidemic which killed 65,000 in Sicily alone.
+In 1836 the kingdom was struck by a cholera epidemic which killed 65,000 in Sicily alone.
 In the following years the Neapolitan countryside saw sporadic local insurrections.
 In the 1840s, clandestine political pamphlets circulated, evading censorship.
 Moreover, in September 1847 an uprising saw insurrectionists crossing from mainland Calabria over to Sicily before government forces were able to suppress them.
-On 13 January 1848, an open rebellion began in Palermo and demands were made for the reintroduction of the 1812 constitution.
+On 12 January 1848, an open rebellion began in Palermo and demands were made for the reintroduction of the 1812 constitution.
 King Ferdinand II appointed a liberal prime minister, broke off diplomatic relations with Austria and even declared war on the latter (7 April).
 Although revolutionaries who had risen in several mainland cities outside Naples shortly after the Sicilians approved of the new measures (April 1848), Sicily continued with her revolution.
 Faced with these differing reactions to his moves, King Ferdinand, using the Swiss Guard, took the initiative and ordered the suppression of the revolution in Naples (15 May) and by July the mainland was again under royal control and by September, also Messina.
 Palermo, the revolutionaries' capital and last stronghold, fell to the government some months later on 15 May 1849.

 1848–1861

-The Kingdom of Two Sicilies, in the course of 1848–1849, had been able to suppress the revolution and the attempt of Sicilian secession with their own forces, hired Swiss Guards included.
+The Kingdom of Two Sicilies, over the course of 1848–1849, had been able to suppress the revolution and the attempt of Sicilian secession with their own forces, hired Swiss Guards included.
 The war declared on Austria in April 1848, under pressure of public sentiment, had been an event on paper only.

 In 1849 King Ferdinand II was 39 years old.
 He had begun as a reformer; the early death of his wife (1836), the frequency of political unrest, the extent and range of political expectations on the side of various groups that made up public opinion, had caused him to pursue a cautious, yet authoritarian policy aiming at the prevention of the occurrence of yet another rebellion.
 Over half of the delegates elected to parliament in the liberal atmosphere of 1848 were arrested or fled the country.
 The administration, in their treatment of political prisoners, in their observation of 'suspicious elements', violated the rights of the individual guaranteed by the constitution.
 Conditions were so bad that they caused international attention; in 1856 Britain and France demanded the release of the political prisoners.
 When this was rejected, both countries broke off diplomatic relations.
 The Kingdom pursued an economic policy of protectionism; the country's economy was mainly based on agriculture, the cities, especially Naples – with over 400,000 inhabitants, Italy's largest – "a center of consumption rather than of production" (Santore p.
 163) and home to poverty most expressed by the masses of Lazzaroni, the poorest class.